pinacai/PINAC_Workspace/README.md

 > [!NOTE]
 > This is the upcoming **v2.1** iteration of the application, which is currently in the development phase.
 At this time, certain functionalities are still in progress and may be missing from this version.

+> We are working on _new powerfull python backend_, so, the cloud AI model is currently unavailable, so the app is operating on local **Ollama** models.
+Cloud models will be reinstated shortly.
+> **NOTE**: _Make sure Ollama is running._

 <div align="center">

 <h1 style="border-bottom: none">